 The Supply Chain Management track provides students with a thorough knowledge and a rigorous understanding of key concepts, quantitative skills, analytical tools, and operational strategies in the field of supply chain management.
+Students pursuing this track have a diverse range of career opportunities such as supply chain analyst, procurement manager, inventory manager, demand planner, and logistics coordinator.
+Students graduating from this program will be ready to manage the supply chain functions to achieve competitive advantage for a firm.
 Activities such as procurement, production, distribution, logistics and sales, should be carefully coordinated between all supply chain participants to bring the right products and services to the right customers, in the right quantity, at the right time and price.
 Supply chain professionals are actively involved in the decision-making of every department in a firm and use state-of-the-art tools and techniques to improve the firm's operational efficiencies, especially with emerging opportunities in globalization, big data, information sharing, and humanitarian logistics.

-Required courses for the Supply Chain Management track are MKT 360; MGT 360; MGT 365, MGT 498 Supply Chain Strategies and a MGT course option.
-Additional recommended courses (but not required) are IST 310 or IST 350, FIN 320 and MKT 370 Channels of Distribution.
+The required course units for the Supply Chain Management track are as follows: